petripaavola/Intune/Linux/README.md

 ## Requirements
 * Powershell must be installed for this script to work
-  * Note!
-Script does not check existence of Powershell at this time
+  * Script will check existence of Powershell (/opt/microsoft/powershell/7/pwsh)
   * Check these [Microsoft instructions](https://learn.microsoft.com/en-us/powershell/scripting/install/install-ubuntu?view=powershell-7.2) how to install Powershell to Ubuntu
 * You can create Dynamic Azure AD Group for targeting the Linux Compliance Policy using this rule
   * **(device.deviceOSType -eq "Linux")**